Jeed0/Jeed0/README.md

 ## Hi there 👋

-I'm Julien, aka Jeedo.
+I'm Jeedo.
-I'm fullstack web developer with react.js for the front and symfony for the back.
+I'm an old geek but a young devops.
 I am also passionate about cybersecurity
 I speak in French, English & Russian.